gabriel-logan/mobile-native-barcode-generator/README.md

 # mobile-native-barcode-generator

-Library to generate barcodes natively using Kotlin and Swift
+Library to generate barcodes and qr codes natively using Kotlin and Swift, integrated with react native and expo.

+## Supported Architectures

+- Android - ✅
+- Ios - ❌
+- Windows - ❌
+- Mac - ❌
+- Linux - ❌

 ## Installation